-Data from EMA (European Medicines Agency) - Curated by Toby Galbraith - Last updated 21 July 2017
+Data from EMA (European Medicines Agency) - Curated by EPG Health - Last updated 21 July 2017

 • adult and paediatric patients with newly diagnosed Philadelphia chromosome (bcr-abl) positive (Ph+) chronic myeloid leukaemia (CML) for whom bone marrow transplantation is not considered as the first line of treatment.

 • adult and paediatric patients with Ph+ CML in chronic phase after failure of interferon-alpha therapy, or in accelerated phase or blast crisis.

 • Adult and paediatric patients with newly diagnosed Philadelphia chromosome positive acute lymphoblastic leukaemia (Ph+ ALL) integrated with chemotherapy.

 • adult patients with relapsed or refractory Ph+ ALL as monotherapy.

 • adult patients with myelodysplastic/myeloproliferative diseases (MDS/MPD) associated with platelet-derived growth factor receptor (PDGFR) gene re-arrangements.